Everything You Need to Know About Hazardous Waste Labeling

 • The date on which accumulation began

-Sometimes these are 4×4 diamond-shaped stickers (like pictured above) with colorful images that draw attention to the hazardous materials in these containers, other times they are square-shaped with more written information on them.
+Sometimes, these are 4×4 diamond-shaped stickers with colorful images that draw attention to the hazardous materials in these containers; at other times, they are square-shaped with more detailed written information on them.

-It makes sense to inspect these containers and labels periodically to ensure that the information is still legible, includes all of the necessary information, and is easily visible.
+It is essential to inspect these containers and labels periodically to ensure that the information remains legible, includes all necessary details, and is visible.

 This information is necessary for storage only as there are different requirements from the Department of Transportation.

-For guidance on the DOT’s Hazardous Waste Labels, visit their hazardous materials labeling, markings, and placards guide.
+For guidance about the Department of Transportation Hazardous Waste Labels, visit their hazardous materials labeling, markings, and placards guide.

-The last thing your company wants are unnecessary fines as a result of improper hazardous waste labeling.
-EPA expectations are simple and direct allowing you to keep focused on running the business versus worrying about regulations.
+The last thing your company wants is to incur unnecessary fines due to improper hazardous waste labeling.
+EPA expectations are straightforward, enabling you to stay focused on running the business rather than worrying about regulations.

 As a hazardous waste hauling company with over 25 years of experience in the field, we’ve seen our fair share of mislabeled containers.